 But first, let’s talk about what should be stored away and what you might want to keep out for your winter decorating.

-As I begin to remove the Christmas decoration, I begin by making 3 piles.
-My piles are very large so I designate a certain area of the house for each.
+As you begin to remove the Christmas decorations, make three piles.
+My piles are very large, so I designate a certain area of the house for each.

-One pile is items that I want to donate or give away.
-Things I will not use again.
+One pile is items that you want to donate or give away.
+Things you will not use again.

-The second pile is items that I only associate with Christmas Decor.
+The second pile is items that are only associated with Christmas Decorations.
 This will vary from person to person, but these are the items you are ready to put into storage until next November.
+Some items that are on my list are as follows:

-I also like to reduce the size of my piles.
+You also want to reduce the size of your seasonal piles.
 Here are a few tips that may help.

-- Press branches of small trees upward and wrap with twine to hold them tight.
+- Press branches of small trees upward and wrap them with twine to hold them tight.

 - Remove seasonal pillows from the fillers.
 Only store the pillow covers.
 Use your filler for the next seasonal pillows.

 - Wrap string lights around a piece of heavy cardboard or a 4×1 inch board.
 Wrap tightly to save space.
-This works well for garlands also.
+This works well for garlands, too.

 - The best space savings idea is to get rid of any items you didn’t use this year.
 Chances are, you will not use them again.
 Add to your donation pile.